Guide for PicManager: Image Uploader

 At this point, you’ll be taken to a Matching Results report with a grid showing matched products.

-Uploading strategy - decide whether you want to add the new images to the existing ones or replace them.
+Uploading strategy - decide whether you want to add the new images/videos to the existing ones or replace them.

 Click Finish Upload.